-Why Should I Celebrate World Oceans Day?
+Why celebrate World Oceans Day?

-- Helps feed us
+- They help feed us

-- Regulates our climate
+- They regulate our climate

-- Cleans the water we drink
+- They clean the water we drink

-- Offers us a pharmacopoeia of potential medicines
+- They offer a pharmacopoeia of medicines

-- Provides limitless inspiration!
+- They provide limitless inspiration!

-Now we can give back.
+Now each of us can give back

-It’s up to each one of us to help ensure that our ocean is protected and conserved for future generations.
+Participate in a World Oceans Day event or activity this year and help protect the ocean for the future!
+It’s up to each one of us to help ensure that our ocean is healthy for future generations.
 World Oceans Day allows us to:

 - Change perspective – encourage individuals to think about what the ocean means to them and what it has to offer all of us with hopes of conserving it for present and the future generations.